Overcoming alcohol addiction means first ceasing alcohol intake, and taking care of physical and chemical withdrawal symptoms.

 - I’ve been detoxed before at home or in a clinic, can I be detoxed again?

 We can assess your suitability for treatment individually as this will depend on a number of factors, unique to you.
-Generally, where you’ve undergone detox before, you should strongly consider a full residential rehab program to tackle the underlying psychology behind the pattern of alcoholism in your life.
+Generally, where you’ve undergone detox before, you should strongly consider a full residential rehab programme to tackle the underlying psychology behind the pattern of alcoholism in your life.

 - Can I self-detox, without any help?